 Since it is mostly liquid, helps those who have clotting problems or a .

 If you’re looking for a quick way to make an extra buck, it’s hard to beat your own .
-Just remember to take care of your body both before and after the appointment, and you should be fine.
+Just remember to take care of your body both before and after the appointment at the donation center, and you should be fine.

 Besides, do you know of many other side hustles that can legitimately save someone else’s life?

 For more ideas, check out our article What can I donate to make money?